denizgursoy/gotouch/src/customize/files.md

-# File
+# Files

-File content can be fetched from internet or provided in the YAML.
+Selected choice can create list of files.
+A file content can be fetched from internet or provided in the YAML.
 A file must have `pathFromRoot` field to which Gotouch will create the file.

 ## Files from Internet

 ```yaml
 questions: #optional
   - direction: Do you want Dockerfile? #mandatory